2004 Khobar massacre: Aftermath of the attacks

 Following the attacks, some foreign workers either fled the country or were evacuated by the companies they worked for, as they felt it was too dangerous to stay.
 The attack provided "a significant morale boost for al-Qaeda" according to the Jamestown Terrorism Monitor.
 However, an expert from the Al-Ahram Center for Political and Strategic Studies interviewed by the New York Times stated the lack of strategic importance of the sites indicates the weakness of the extremists.

 World crude oil prices rose by 6.1% to $42 a barrel after the attack.

 Several of the nearby compounds like al Mohawis, Rolaco, TIG, al Bustan, and others had around 3 to 6 Saudi army soldiers stationed at the gates checking each car thoroughly before allowing them in (including residents).
 Security at Oasis was hyped to the point where there was a lane out of each of the surrounding streets that was taken and dedicated to security lines.
 Each lane was blocked from the road by barricades, and eyewitnesses describe it as pretty much impenetrable.
 There were several stages of army protection including thorough checkups.
 Each army personnel was armed with machine guns.
 Several schools shut down a few weeks early including ISG schools like Dhahran Academy and ISG Dammam.

 In early 2016, Saudi Arabia executed some of the surviving terrorists who were arrested in 2004.
 They were executed alongside Shiekh Nimr.

+In popular culture

+The event was featured in the American action thriller films The Kingdom and Zero Dark Thirty.